 Building upon the conclusions of the 12th Florence Air Forum on ‘How to make progress towards an Economic Regulator?’, the 15th Florence Air Forum, jointly hosted by the Transport Area of the Florence School of Regulation and the European Commission’s DG MOVE, will provide a platform for in-depth discussion on some of the central elements of the proposed SES regulatory framework pertaining to the streamlining of economic regulation for ATM.

-More specifically, the Forum will bring together key aviation actors to explore 1) the institutional integration of the Performance Review Body into EASA and the implications for the new distribution of tasks in relation to national economic regulators; 2) the strengthening of National Supervisory Authorities (NSAs) and the separation of economic and safety oversight tasks; and not the least 3) the legal, technical and practical considerations surrounding the proposed modulation of air navigation charges on the basis of the environmental footprint of the airspace user.
+More specifically, the Forum will bring together key aviation actors to explore 1) the administrative integration of the Performance Review Body into EASA and the implications for the new distribution of tasks in relation to national economic regulators; 2) the distribution of tasks between the European regulator and the national supervisory authorities; and not the least 3) the legal, technical and practical considerations surrounding the proposed modulation of air navigation charges on the basis of the environmental footprint of the airspace user.
 While the negotiations between the EU Member States and the European Parliament on the SES proposal basic act is still ongoing, the discussions at the 15th Florence Air Forum will already address some of the more detailed and technical provisions, which also seek to inform the subsequent implementing and delegated acts.

 The Conference on the Regulation of Infrastructures is the annual event that brings together all the Areas of the Florence School of…